Imago

 Watch What’s Trending Now!

 “To have to pay these guys extra money to make them play other games – they should play basketball because they’re well-compensated to play basketball,” Barkley said on Tom Tolbert’s YouTube show.
 “To do an in-season tournament to make them extra money, come on, man.
-That’s a little bit ridiculous”.
+That’s a little bit ridiculous.”

 ADVERTISEMENT

 Well, those comments have put Charles Barkley under the microscope.
 The first attack came from the NBA Commissioner, Adam Silver.
 He didn’t touch upon the legendary forward’s NBA Cup comments.
-Rather, his praise for NBA on Prime’s league coverage was a slight dig at other NBA shows who offer shallow coverage around the game.
+Rather, his praise for NBA on Prime’s league coverage was a slight dig at other NBA shows that offer shallow coverage around the game.

 ADVERTISEMENT

 Inside the NBA does offer some analysis about the way the game went.
-It’s a panel that comprises of accomplished NBA stars.
+It’s a panel that comprises accomplished NBA greats.
 However, they seldom go into depth.
 But let’s be honest, the crew’s dynamic and their various skits are what make Inside the NBA such a popular product in the community.

 But Barkley also caught some heat from the fans for his NBA Cup comments.